G-Chron

 Palaeozoic zircon for G-Chron Round 1

 There are two major advantages for participating in the G-Chron programme.
 Firstly, G-Chron provides a unique means for geochronology laboratories to test their data quality, potentially revealing unsuspected bias in their results.
 Secondly, participants will gain early access to a new generation of the highest quality zircon reference material that can serve as quality control material well into the future.
 Excess material from a given round will subsequently be made available for global distribution.
 In view of the large effort invested in characterising the materials used in the G-Chron programme, this new suite of reference materials will be an important resource for the coming decades.
+Reports for the first three rounds of G-Chron are available here.

-Information for G-Chron Round 3:
+Information for G-Chron Round 4:

-Subscription fee: £300 per year (£200 for IAG members)
+• Subscription fee: £300 (£200 for IAG members)